Photo Diary: Everton 1 – 4 Chelsea

 Photo: LJ Cookson

-Chelsea Women produced a confident and clinical display to secure a 4–1 victory over Everton Women at Goodison park underlining their strength and desire to place themselves in a Champions League spot as the season nears its conclusion.
+Chelsea Women produced a confident and clinical display to secure a 4–1 victory over Everton Women at Goodison Park, underlining their strength and determination to claim a Champions League place as the season approaches its conclusion.

-The visitors started on the front foot, opening the scoring early after sharp attacking play by Kerr which carved open the Everton defence.
-The Toffees responded well, drawing level 6 minutes later with a lovely strike from Japanese midfielder Yuka Momiki.
+The visitors started on the front foot, opening the scoring early after sharp attacking play from Kerr carved open the Everton defence.
+The Toffees responded well, drawing level six minutes later through a superb strike from Japanese midfielder Yuka Momiki.

-However, Chelsea took control in the second half.
-Kerr struck again to restore the lead just 2 minutes after the restart, showcasing her trademark composure in front of goal.
+However, Chelsea regained control in the second half.
+Kerr struck again just two minutes after the restart to restore the lead, showcasing her trademark composure in front of goal.

-From there, Chelsea’s attacking quality began to tell.
-Additional goals from Carpenter & Cuthbert put the result beyond doubt, as Everton struggled to contain the sustained pressure.
+From there, Chelsea’s attacking quality began to shine through.
+Further goals from Carpenter and Cuthbert put the result beyond doubt, as Everton struggled to cope with the sustained pressure.

-The result not only adds three valuable points to the board but also reinforces Chelsea’s momentum and Champions League hopes, heading into the final stretch of the campaign.
+The victory not only adds three valuable points to the board but also reinforces Chelsea’s momentum and Champions League ambitions heading into the final stretch of the campaign.

 You May Also Like